tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServiceSimonSays.md

 ## The Game
 In any round of this game, the three major steps are: 1. choose and display a desired move, as well as a time that move must be completed in, 2. read in the move made by the user and how long that move took, and 3. check that move/time combination against the desired move/time, and either end the game or begin another round.

 Step 1 could be done in many ways, and is fairly independent of the SPIKE Prime.
 In this example, we're going to hold the four possible commands in an array, and then use the command stored at a random index of that array for each round.
-For time, we're going to start at 5000 miliseconds, and subtract 100 ms for each successful round played until we reach a minimum time of 1000 ms. Those two functions would look like this:
+For time, we're going to start at 5000 milliseconds, and subtract 100 ms for each successful round played until we reach a minimum time of 1000 ms. Those two functions would look like this:

 ```javascript
 function calculateRoundTime(roundNum) {